 Financial support from the training provider

-While not provided by WLTSA directly, as a full time student you are eligible for cheaper travel in London using a student oyster card and in many boroughs you can get a reduction on your council tax payments.
+While not provided directly by WLTSA, please be aware that as a full time student you would be eligible for cheaper travel in London using a student oyster card and in many boroughs you can get a reduction on your council tax payments.

-- A UK undergraduate honours degree or an equivalent qualification at 2:2 or above.
+- A UK undergraduate honours degree or equivalent qualification at 2:2 or above.

 - Grade C (or the newer Grade 4) in GCSE Mathematics, English Language and a Science subject (or approved equivalents).

-Where appropriate, please read our important guidance Overseas Qualifications & GCSE Equivalency Tests.
+Where appropriate, please read our guidance Overseas Qualifications & GCSE Equivalency Tests.

 Offers will be conditional on satisfactory outcome of a Disclosure & Barring Service check (£52) and an occupational health check (£20) both administered through the university after an offer is accepted.

 By the end of the course you need to demonstrate proficiency in functional English/numeracy.
 You may be tested at interview to assess your level.

 We want you to have passion and enthusiasm.
 We need trainees who can engage and inspire students to a love of learning, who are:

 *committed to championing their students;

 *open to learn about children’s physical/social/emotional/cognitive needs and how these can affect behaviour;